niqdev/devops/README.md

 # DevOps Lab

-A collection of Docker and Vagrant images mainly to provision distributed systems for local development, learning purpose and quick prototyping.
+A collection of Docker and Vagrant images mainly to provision distributed systems for local development, learning purposes and quick prototyping.

 Documentations